ColleSerre/SchoolArchives/ES/Bailet/main.md

 13. Tympanic cavity
 14. Temporal bone

-How do we hear sounds: the vibration moves the eardrum which then causes vibration in the 3 bones (7) that
+How do we hear sounds: the vibration moves the eardrum which then causes vibration in the 3 bones (7).
+The intensity of the vibration is bigger in these bones because they are smaller than the eardrum (they enhance the sound 20 times).
+They
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE4OTUyMzI5NDIsLTE4OTU1MDI4NzAsLT
+eyJoaXN0b3J5IjpbLTk3OTUzMzI3NywtMTg5NTUwMjg3MCwtMj
-IxMDM0Mjg2MzNdfQ==
+EwMzQyODYzM119
 -->